Welcome to today's edition of the Rush 24-7 podcast.

 Okay.

-Yes oh we are I just wanted to bring up uh gun control laws were ri originally based in racism uh during in the South uh after the Civil War to keep the black population in their place as it were they passed something called the Army Navy law which stated if you had a gun other than what was used by the Army or the Navy, which was an extremely expensive gun at the time, you could be actually put to death the lynch people.
+During in the South, after the Civil War, to keep the black population in their place, as it were, they passed something called the Army-Navy law, which stated if you had a gun other than what was used by the Army or the Navy, which was an extremely expensive gun at the time, you could be actually put to death.

-Uh that is, they don't want them to have the ability, as uh Thomas Jefferson said, that a society needs a little revolution every now and then.
+That is, they don't want them to have the ability, as Thomas Jefferson said, that a society needs a little revolution every now and then.

-Uh it needs the uh the uh blood of patriots and the blood of tyrants.
+It needs the blood of patriots and the blood of tyrants.

-But uh any b anybody who suggests that that uh it's all these guns that are causing crime, they're just plain nonsense.
+But anybody who suggests that it's all these guns that are causing crime, they're just plain nonsense.

-There wasn't nearly amount the amount of mayhem in our cities as there is now.
+Back in the old West, at a time when everybody had guns, 12-year-olds had guns, there wasn't nearly the amount of mayhem in our cities as there is now.

 It's only people that have guns in their hands that are responsible for the crime.